JayKanakiya/StackBot/README.md

 # StackBot
-A simple scrapper that scrapes and stores questions from stackoverflow using Scrapy and Pymongo
+A simple scrapper that scrapes and stores newest questions from stackoverflow using Scrapy and Pymongo

 **Packages**
   * Scrapy